StanMihai/AWJ-2017/docs/install.md

 ### Start development

-Navigate to the desired location for the app using the command terminal.
+Navigate to the desired location for the application using the command terminal.

 ```bash
 ng new awj-app